ablinston/MLOps_notes/Notes.md

                 python src/train.py data/features model.pkl
 ```
 DVC stores lots of data in a cache.
 Can clean this up with `dvc gc -w`.

+# Kubernetes

+Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

 # MLFlow